One Day in the Life of Ivan Denisovich is one of the most harrowing books I’ve ever read.

 Staying alive means following orders and falling in line.
 The slightest deviation from this is met with swift punishment.

-The gulag exemplifies what life was like under Stalin.
+The Gulag exemplifies what life was like under Stalin, and the realities it exposes make it one of the best books on the Soviet Union.
 Far from being a Communist utopia, it was a paranoid surveillance state where no one was safe.
 Not even Stalin’s closest confidants.

 In echoes of George Orwell’s Nineteen Eighty-Four, only people’s thoughts were free, but if they could, they too would be monitored.